THE ENCHANTED COTTAGE (1945) B/W 91m. dir: John Cromwell

-w/Dorothy McGuire, Robert Young, Herbert Marshall, Mildred Natwick, Spring Byington, Richard Gaines, Hillary Brooke, Alec Englander, Mary Worth, Josephine Whittell
+w/Dorothy McGuire, Robert Young, Herbert Marshall, Mildred Natwick, Spring Byington, Hillary Brooke, Richard Gaines, Alec Englander, Robert Clarke, Eden Nicholas, Mary Worth, Josephine Whittell

 Two people are thrown together and find love in their mutual unhappiness.
 This movie is the ultimate in romantic fantasy for many people.

 From the Classic Movie Hub website (www.classicmoviehub.com), this 2021 review of the film by Jennifer Garlan:

 "There are many grander, more glamorous romances to choose from, but when I think of a romantic classic movie I very often think of The Enchanted Cottage (1945), in which two lonely people learn that beauty truly does lie in the eyes of the beholder.
 Directed by John Cromwell and adapted from the 1922 stage play by Arthur Wing Pinero, the 1945 film version stars Dorothy McGuire and Robert Young as the lovers learning to see one another with new eyes, with memorable supporting performances from Herbert Marshall, Mildred Natwick, and Spring Byington.
 It’s not a perfect story, but it’s a story about getting past imperfections to love the spirit within, and the spirit of The Enchanted Cottage is lovely, yearning, and kind, just like the heart of its heroine.